BryanMorfe/VirtualTourist/README.md

 ### Extra Features
 - First time users will have a welcome screen and an instruction that will automatically appear
 - Instruction controller that is accessible if the user needs instructions
+- Ability to search for a desired location with text
 - When user taps on a pin, they have a change to either "travel" or enter "selection mode"
-- Pin: Selection mode allows users to select different pins and delete them all by tapping on the trash navigation bar button
+	- Selection mode allows users to select different pins and delete them all by tapping on the trash navigation bar button
-- Pin: Travel allows users to go into a view controller and start downloading or retrieving images associated with the pins
+	- Travel allows users to go into a view controller and start downloading or retrieving images associated with the pins
 - Refreshed UI
 - In the photo album view controller: tapping on an image / photo enters into selection mode, allowing users to tap on different images and then using the trash navigation bar button to delete them